That makes it one of the least densely populated countries in Europe!

 Estonians enjoy a maritime climate with wet and moderate winters, followed by cool summers.

 Estonia gained independence from the former Soviet Union in 1991, although it did experience independence on and off between 1918 and 1940.

 The official language of Estonia is… Estonian!

-If you’d like to sip some local beer or purchase a few local handicrafts, you’ll need to exchange your GBP for Euros, and many of us have a few of those lying around the house!
+If you’d like to sip some local beer or purchase a few local handicrafts, you’ll need to exchange your spending money for Euros.
+I’m sure many of us have a few of those lying around the house!

 In 2013 Tallinn became the first city in the EU to offer free public transport to residents of the city!

 Estonia is the only country in the world to offer online voting for political elections!

 Skype, the internet-based video calling software, was actually created by three Estonians, Ahti Heinla, Priit Kasesalu, and Jaan Tallinn!